 Disney’s Beach Club Resort is conveniently located in the EPCOT resort area, just off the banks of Crescent Lake.
 This luxurious, beach-themed resort combines the carefree, liveliness of summer with a warm, welcoming, and elegant atmosphere.

-As you approach the resort, you’re greeted with a shipwrecked boat, overshadowed by an incredible pale blue-grey building with pure white trim—Disney’s Beach Club Resort truly emphasizes the beachy vibe.
+As you approach the resort, you’re greeted with a shipwrecked boat, overshadowed by an incredible pale blue-grey building with pure white trim—Disney’s Beach Club Resort indeed emphasizes the beachy vibe.

 The sprawling grounds are lined with magnificent magnolias, towering elms, and lush roses in the courtyard and along the walkways leading up to the lobby entrance.

 Disney’s Beach Club lobby provides an easygoing atmosphere.
 French doors, ambient lighting, plants, white wicker furnishings, and intricate rugs decorate the interior, creating an understated elegance.
-The elevated ceilings with stick-style embellishments create visual interest.
+In addition, the elevated ceilings with stick-style embellishments create visual interest.

-Rooms at Disney’s Beach Club Resort include daily maid service, high-speed internet access, laundry services, and free transportation to nearby Disney Parks.
+Disney’s Beach Club Resort Rooms include daily maid service, high-speed internet access, laundry services, and complimentary transportation to nearby Disney Parks.
 Room rates start at around $600 per night.

 This vacation spot is ideal for couples looking for a high-end vacation without the high expense.
 You and your significant other can swim in or sunbathe near the sand-bottom pool.
 Or dine in beach-themed restaurants like Cape May Café or Hurricane Hanna’s Waterside Bar and Grill.
 For laid-back, fun, couples can relish in the nostalgia of the on-site arcade.